Mature Masculine

 Taking Action

 The Mature King lives with high agency.
-He believes most problems have a solution if you're willing to get creative and get moving.
+He believes most problems have a solution if a man gets creative and gets moving.
 When he hits a wall, he asks one question: "Does this break the laws of physics?"
-If the answer is no, there's a way through.
+If the answer is no, there is a way through.
 He finds it or he builds it.

 The Tyrant acts without thought, confusing action with reaction.
 He discharges energy recklessly.
 The Victim waits for certainty, paralyzed by fear and analysis.
 He dies with his dreams still inside.
 The Mature King balances thoughtful consideration with decisive action.